laravel/docs/eloquent.md

 <a name="comparing-models"></a>
 ## Comparing Models

-Sometimes you may need to determine if two models are the "same" or "not same".
-The `is` method may be used to quickly verify two models have the same primary key, table, and database connection:
+Sometimes you may need to determine if two models are the "same" or not.
+The `is` and `isNot` methods may be used to quickly verify two models have the same primary key, table, and database connection or not:

     if ($post->is($anotherPost)) {
         //
     }

-The `isNot` method used to determine if two models are "not same":

     if ($post->isNot($anotherPost)) {
         //
     }

 The `is` and `isNot` methods are also available when using the `belongsTo`, `hasOne`, `morphTo`, and `morphOne` [relationships](/docs/{{version}}/eloquent-relationships).
 This method is particularly helpful when you would like to compare a related model without issuing a query to retrieve that model: